mperrenoud/DapperPoco/README.md

 Dapper is the fastest and most concise database access library on the market today.
 [Stack Overflow](http://stackoverflow.com) uses it because of its speed, and with millions of hits every day that's saying something.

 However, to keep it fast and lightweight the contributors of the library work very hard to ensure that it **only** meets the needs of database access.
 This left room for a lightweight library to be set on top of it that is capable of automating some of the tasks necessary to working with the POCO objects.
-Enter *DapperWrapper*!
+Enter *DapperPoco*!

 ##Benefits